WHO IS YOUR DADDY?

 “Ye are of your father the devil, and the lusts of your father ye will do.
 He was a murderer from the beginning, and abode not in the truth, because there is no truth in him.
 When he speaketh a lie, he speaketh of his own: for he is a liar, and the father of it.”
 (John 8:44)

-As I was concluding this writing, the Ruach Hakodesh called to my remembrance Isaiah 55:7-8, and showed me that knowing better and not doing better is disobedience, which is rebellion, which is as witchcraft, which of course is a form of wickedness.
-If we continue operating in these untruths, we are not forsaking our way.
-We are deceiving ourselves if we think it is all right to cover up the truth in any way other than The Way.
+As I was concluding this writing, the Ruach Hakodesh (Holy Spirit) called to my remembrance 1 Samuel 15:23 (pointing to Isaiah 55:7-8), emphasizing that knowing better and not doing better is disobedience, which is rebellion, which is as witchcraft, which of course is a form of wickedness (“Let the wicked forsake his way, . .”).
+If we continue operating in these untruths, we are not forsaking our “wicked” way.
+Consequently, we are deceiving ourselves (“. . .and the unrighteous man his thoughts:”) by thinking it is all right to cover up the truth in any way other than The Way.

-It is with love for my fellow brethren and believers in the Anointed One Jesus, that I must do what I have been assigned to do.
-Satan has the body of Christ right where he wants us.
-The Church is consumed by his lies which weaken our link to the Spiritual blessings in heavenly places, that have been placed there for us, since the foundation of the world was laid (see Ephesians 1:1-12).
+It is with love for my fellow brethren and believers in the Anointed One Yeshua (Jesus), that I must do what I have been called and assigned to do.
+Satan has the body of Christ right where he wants us, consumed by his lies which weaken our link to the Spiritual blessings in heavenly places, that have been placed there for us, since the foundation of the world was laid (see Ephesians 1:1-12).

 There is a plan for retaliation in the Bible and it is all in the Word, not the Cross (see Ephesians 6:10-20).
 The Cross made the way and gave us the access to what is rightfully ours.
 That is our inheritance that the enemy does not want us to know about, or possess.
 If we stay in this state of flux, and go to the “Cross” month after month, and not learn how to access our Kingdom rights, all is good.
 But the second we start acting like, living like, talking like, and being like our heavenly Father, trouble comes from the inside – from people who refuse to think outside the box of confinement they are used to.
 They are bound by customs, traditions, and superstitions, and rituals that have the “appearance” of wisdom, but no power (see Colossians 2:23).